In a world that constantly changes, what’s considered a healthy lifestyle seems to differ from time to time and from culture to culture.

 11. Avoid smoking, drugs and excessive drinking

 I don’t need to tell you that smoking, excessive drinking and taking recreational drugs severely increase your risk of cancer, heart disease, liver failure and/or brain damage.
 One of the best choices you can make to improve your health is to break these addictive habits for good.
 Don’t be ashamed to ask your doctor for help if you want to make changes.
-Leo Babauta from Zen Habits has also written many helpful articles on replacing bad habits with healthier ones and sticking to new habits - definitely worth a read.
+Research how to replace bad habits with healthier ones and how to use a habit tracker to stick to new routines.

 Laughter really is the best medicine: it stimulates your immune system, protects your heart and boosts the production of endorphins.
 Having a good laugh – especially shared with others – also is a powerful antidote against pain, stress and anxiety.
 But when you’re wrapped up in work and responsibilities, life can sometime become a little too serious.
 Bring the humour back into your life by looking at things from a lighter perspective and creating more opportunities for laughter – watch a comedy, tell a joke or spend more time with your funniest friends.